The Invariant Measures of some Infinite Interval Exchange Maps: Proofs of main results

-\begin{theorem} Let $S(\G,\w)$ be a the translation surface constructed as in Definition \ref{def:S}, with $\w \in \R^\V$ a positive eigenfunction for the adjacency operator with eigenvalue $\lambda$.
-Then if the direction $\bm \theta$ is $\lambda$-renormalizable, then the flow $\flow^t$ on $S(\G,\w)$ has no periodic trajectories and is conservative. \end{theorem}
+We can apply this result because we have the following three results for the translation surface $S=S(\G,\w)$ constructed as in Definition \ref{def:S}, with $\w \in \R^\V$ a positive eigenfunction for the adjacency operator with eigenvalue $\lambda$.

-So, by the lemma above, we have injectivity of $\Psi_{\bm \theta}$ in $\lambda$-renormalizable directions.
-This theorem is proved in section \ref{sect:recurrence}.

-A {\em saddle connection } is an oriented geodesic segment $\sigma \subset S$ which intersects $V$ precisely at its endpoints.
-The {\em holonomy} $\hol(\sigma) \in \R^2$ is the vector difference between the end and starting points of a developed image of $\sigma$ into the plane.
-The function $\sgn:\R \to \{-1,0,1\}$ assigns to a real number the element of $\{-1,0,1\}$ with the same sign.
+A {\em saddle connection } is an oriented geodesic segment $\sigma \subset S $ which visits only finitely many polygons making up $S$ and intersects $V$ precisely at its endpoints.
+The {\em holonomy} of a saddle connection, $\hol(\sigma) \in \R^2 $, is the vector difference between the end and starting points of a developed image of $\sigma$ into the plane.

+\begin{theorem}[No saddle connections] No saddle connection of $S(\G,\w)$ has a holonomy vector which points in a $\lambda$-renormalizable direction. \end{theorem}

+This theorem is proved in section \ref{sect:geometry surfaces}.
+Note that in any translation surface, a periodic trajectory of the straight-line flow lies in a maximal Euclidean cylinder whose core curves are parallel to the trajectory.
+The obstruction to further enlarging such a cylinder is the presence of vertices in the boundary, so such a cylinder is bounded by a finite number of saddle connections.
+So as a consequence of the above theorem, we see: